Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-1. The director may recommend to the council for adoption rules and regulations necessary to administer the duties, functions, and programs of the department.
-Any action taken, decision made, or administrative rule adopted may be reviewed by the director.
-The director, upon such review, may affirm, modify, or reverse any such action, decision, or rule.
+1. The director may submit to the council for review and recommendation, rules necessary to administer the duties, functions, and programs of the department.
+The director, may consider such recommendations in adopting rules for the department.

-2. The rules and regulations adopted for the public benefits and programs administered by the department shall apply the residency eligibility restrictions required by federal and state law.
+2. The rules adopted for the public benefits and programs administered by the department shall apply the residency eligibility restrictions required by federal and state law.

 3. The director shall organize the department into subunits as necessary to most efficiently carry out the intent of this chapter and any other chapter the department is responsible for administering.